 n of help earlier.
 Also, a number of our beneficiaries have moved to secondary and other professional education, what has considerably increased their schooling costs.
-Luckily, we have found generous sponsors for several of them, mainly in Germany, mainly Hansen Foundation, but also in Kenya, Poland , USA and Switzerland.
+Luckily, we have found generous sponsors for several of them, mainly in Germany, mainly Hansen Foundation, but also in Kenya, Poland , USA, Germany and Switzerland.
 Unfortunately, however, the needs are much greater and any new sponsors would be very, very welcome and appreciated.

 The third change, was the further expansion of the feeding programs in the 3 Nairobi slum schools, made necessary by the greatly reduced incomes of the families of the school children.
 Many of these families belong to the informal sector, earning opportunities for which have very much deteriorated.
 Also, some of the sponsors of the feeding programs, were forced to discontinue their assistance, hopefully temporarily.

-The main sponsor of the feeding programs continues to be the African Children Haven of Galveston, in Texas, USA, and our main partner in delivery of this program is Karuna Charitable Trust.
+The main sponsor of the feeding programs continues to be the African Children Haven (ACH) of Galveston, in Texas, USA, and our main partner in delivery of this program is Karuna Charitable Trust.
 The 3 Nairobi schools, which presently continue to be beneficiaries, are Starkid School and Rescue Center in the Githogoro slum, Overseers Education Center in Kangemi slum, and St Judah Education Center in Mathare slum.
-During the last 9 months the program has included feeding of children in the schools, and in the case of Starkid also in the orphanage (Rescue Center).
+During the last 9 months the program has included feeding children in the schools, and in the case of Starkid also in the orphanage (Rescue Center).
 In addition, the families of the poorest students, and the families of the school teachers and staff were receiving the food assistance to improve the overall family nutrition at home, or better to say to prevent the malnutrition and hunger.
-This additional program is being currently extended and expanded for another year.
-Some photographs documenting this assistance, are presented in the next posts.
+This additional program, funded by the ACH with the Moody Foundation gr

 In addition Watu kwa Watu provides other forms of assistance to schools, including the firewood for preparation of the school meals.